greg-raven/grus/_posts/2013-03-28-the-future-of-america.md

 ---
-title: 'The future of America?'
+title: "The future of America?"
 layout: post
 categories:
 - Video